 Children have the opportunity to both participate in and lead liturgies.
-The Year 6 Liturgy Team prepare and lead KS2 Liturgy.
-The Year 2 Liturgy Team prepare and lead FS/KS1 Liturgy.
-Each class from FS to Y6 holds regular Liturgies led by the children.
-Faith Ambassadors and Liturgy Leaders can visit neighbouring class liturgies termly to broaden their experience of prayer and assist with the celebration and growth aspect of evaluation.
+The Year 6 Chaplaincy Team prepare and lead KS2 Celebration of the Word.
+The Year 2 Chaplaincy Team prepare and lead FS/KS1 Celebration of the Word.
+Each class from FS to Y6 holds regular Celebrations of the Word led by the children.
+Faith Ambassadors and Chaplaincy Leaders can visit neighbouring class Celebrations of the Word termly to broaden their experience of prayer and assist with the celebration and growth aspect of evaluation.